Cotswolds

 Lower Slaughter

 Such a gorgeous place to have such a gory name.
 It comes from the Old English word Slohtre - which means Muddy Place.
-Maybe it was muddy a few a centuries ago but not anymore.
+We were fortunate to have a bright sunny day so there was no mud in sight.

-The cottages are made from Limestone.
+The stone cottages are made from limestone.
 There has been no new building work in the village for over a century.

-Our tour guide was particularly excited to see that breed of sheep - which I forget what kind it was, to the left of the mill.
+Our tour guide was particularly excited to see that breed of sheep - which I forget what kind it was, to the left of the Old Mill.

 Slaughter Street